Hardrock Hundred Mile Endurance Run: Event description

 The run starts and ends in Silverton, Colorado and travels through the towns of Telluride, Ouray, and the ghost town of Sherman, crossing thirteen major passes in the 12,000' to 13,000' range.
 Entrants must travel above 12000 ft of elevation a total of 13 times, with the highest point on the course being the 14,048' summit of Handies Peak.
 The race has been held in early July of each year beginning in 1992, except for 1995 (too much snow), 2002 (nearby forest fires), 2019 (trail damage due to avalanche), and 2020 (global pandemic).
 Each year's race is run in the opposite direction of the previous year's event (2008 was run in the clockwise direction, 2009 was counter-clockwise).
 In order to complete the event, instead of crossing a finish line, runners are required to "kiss the Hardrock", a picture of a ram's head painted on a large block of stone mining debris.

 The cut-off time for finishing the race is 48 hours.
-Current fast performances are held by Kilian Jornet (21:36:24), set in 2022 and Courtney Dauwalter (26:44:38), set in 2022.
+Current fast performances are held by Ludovic Pommeret (21:33:06), set in 2024 and Courtney Dauwalter (26:11:49), set in 2024.

 The average time to finish this race is 41:10:15, which is longer than the cutoff times of most 100 mi races.
 This is due largely to the high elevations, which can cause altitude sickness or edema in some runners.
 In addition, the course covers extremely rugged terrain including steep scree climbs and descents, snow packs, river crossings, and boulder fields.
 The race starts at 6am, so runners who finish in over 40 hours see the sun set twice before finishing.
 Runners continue at night using flashlights or headlamps.
 Portions of the trail are adjacent to steep dropoffs and are described in the course description with the word "exposure".

 The extreme altitude changes bring runners through several climate zones.
 Much of the course is above the tree line, which in Colorado is around 11000 ft, and it is not uncommon for participants to go two nights in a row without sleep to finish the course.

 While Hardrock is nominally a running event, many entrants use equipment typically used for hiking or mountain climbing, such as trekking poles or crampons.
 Weather can be very extreme in the San Juan mountains, where nighttime temperatures can drop to subzero Fahrenheit in the high elevations.
 Severe thunder storms can also roll in quickly, bringing rain, hail, high winds, or lightning with little warning.
 Thus most runners must be prepared for any type of weather.
-Most carry additional layers clothing in backpacks, as well as enough food and fluids to go up to 8 hours without aid.
+Most carry additional layers of clothing in backpacks, as well as enough food and fluids to go up to 8 hours without aid.